Nillows/EmbyActorReorder/README.md

 ### Windows Users:
 4. **Prepare to Run the Application**:
-   - Locate the `RunActorReorder.bat` file within the downloaded project files.
+   - Locate the `ActorReorder.bat` file within the downloaded project files.
-   - Double-click the `RunActorReorder.bat` file to start the application.
+   - Double-click the `ActorReorder.bat` file to start the application.
 This batch file will handle the creation of a virtual environment, activate it, install necessary dependencies from `requirements.txt`, and run the script.
-This file streamlines the process by managing Python virtual environments and dependencies, allowing you to run the application with just a double-click.
+This file streamlines the process by managing Python virtual environments and dependencies, allowing you to start the application with a simple double-click.

 ### Mac/Linux Users:
 4. **Prepare to Run the Application**: